JiarongGu/redux-sink/README.md

 ## Advanced usages
 ### Create trigger
-`@trigger` is used to trigger when effect or reducer action fired, the action name will be `{sink}/{function}`. the parameters should be the same as the orginal action.
+`@trigger` is used to trigger when effect or state action fired, the action name will be `{sink}/{function}`. the parameters should be the same as the orginal action.
 ```javascript
 class CounterSink {
     ...